 The Family Educational Rights and Privacy Act ("FERPA") affords parents and students over eighteen (18) years of age ("adult students" or "eligible students") certain rights with respect to the student's education records.
-On August 25, 2009, the Board of Education adopted a policy regarding the disclosure of education records and the rights of parents and students to access
+On August 25, 2009, the Board of Education adopted a policy regarding the disclosure of education records and the rights of parents and students to access education records.
+Copies of this policy and related guidelines are located in all school buildings and individual copies are available from the District's Records Officer ("DRO").
+The DRO is responsible for the supervision of student records in the school and his/her office is located at the Superintendent's office or s/he can be reached by calling 740-439-5021.

 Each student's records will be kept in a confidential file located at the student's school office.
 The information in a student's record file will be available for review only by the parents or legal guardian of a student, an adult student and those authorized by State and Federal law and Board policy/guidelines.
 State and Federal law permits access by school officials who have a legitimate educational purpose.
-School officials for purpose of the Board's policy include a person employed by the Board as an administrator, supervisor, teacher/instructor (including substitutes), or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Boarchange the record.
+School officials for the purpose of the Board's policy include a person employed by the Board as an administrator, supervisor, teacher/instructor (including substitutes), or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Board Change the record.
 A d; a person or company with whom the Board has contracted to perform a special task (such as an attorney, auditor, or medical consultant); a contractor, consultant, volunteer or other party to whom the Board had outsourced a service otherwise performed by Board employees (e.g. a therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks (including volunteers).
-An individual will have a "legitimate educational purpose" if the record is necessary in order for the school official/employee to perform an administrative, supervisory, or instructional task, or to perform a service or benefit for the student or the student's family.
+An individual will have a "legitimate educational purpose" if the record is necessary in order for the school official/employee to perform an administrative, supervisory, or instructional task, or to perform a service or benefit for the student's family.